 In the digital world, everything we do involves data.
 Digital trust and cybersecurity are crucial for digital business.
 Who controls our digital identity?

 The bits and bytes can serve our interests or be used against us.
 More than ever before, we have to trust computer systems.
 In terms of internet usage and social media penetration, Thailand is growing faster than nearly any other nation.
-How do its startups deal with personal data, privacy settings and cyber security?
+How do its startups deal with personal data, privacy settings, and cybersecurity?
 Our digital data can help or harm us.
-Without digital trust there can be no digital business.
+Without digital trust, there can be no digital business.
 As the digital revolution unfolds, whether we like it or not, we leave behind trails of data.
 It has become nearly impossible to remain anonymous.
-Using algorithms, scientists and businesses can now interpret ever larger amounts of information about us.
+Using algorithms, scientists and businesses can now interpret ever-larger amounts of information about us.
 ‘Big Data’ is being utilized in new ways – to make our lives easier and solve our problems, but also to earn money with our personal information.
 In terms of internet usage and social media penetration, Thailand is growing at an incredible pace.
-According to a recent survey, Thais spend an average 9.38 hours per day online, but privacy and data protection are not widely discussed in the country.
-Young people in particular tend to trust more in technology than in political institutions.
-Our Founders’ Valley host looks at how startups deal with personal data and cyber security.
+According to a recent survey, Thais spend an average of 9.38 hours per day online, but privacy and data protection are not widely discussed in the country.
+Young people, in particular, tend to trust more in technology than in political institutions.
+Our Founders’ Valley host looks at how startups deal with personal data and cybersecurity.
 How is social media changing us and the societies we build?
 And how can we retain control of our digital identity while continuing to reap the benefits?

 ABOUT DW Documentary:

 DW Documentary gives you knowledge beyond the headlines.
 Watch high-class documentaries from German broadcasters and international production companies.
 Meet intriguing people, travel to distant lands, get a look behind the complexities of daily life and build a deeper understanding of current affairs and global events.
 Subscribe and explore the world around you with DW Documentary.